-New Feature: Have you ever wondered what was going on in our eagles' nest right before you tuned in?
-Have you wished that the EagleCam offered an instant replay function, as with the broadcast of sporting events?
-You're in luck!
-The streaming service we're using now allows you to go back four hours and replay video.
-Just click anywhere on the orange timeline bar below the image to go back in time.
-Return to the present and the live feed by clicking on the "LIVE" button.
+Rewind video for instant replay: Click anywhere on the orange timeline bar below the image to go back up to 4 hours.
+Click on the "LIVE" button to return to the live feed.
 Make the video full screen by pressing the double arrow in the lower right.
-To escape from full screen, press the ESC key, or tap Done on your mobile device.
+To escape from full screen, press the ESC key, or tap "Done" on your mobile device.

 Once pushed to the brink of extinction, the Bald Eagle has made a powerful comeback since the pesticide DDT was banned in the early 1970s.
 Minnesota has more Bald Eagles than any other state in the lower 48 states.